 It might look familiar, as the scenes at The Bloody Gate in the Eyrie were filmed at the Almannagjá canyon, which you'll have the chance to walk—though hopefully, less exhausted than the Hound and Arya arrived at the Bloody Gate.

-Next, you’ll visit the Haukadalur geothermal area, home to the great Geysir.
-The English word “geyser” comes from this powerful geyser, though it now lies dormant.
-Strokkur, however, the area’s most powerful geyser, erupts every five to ten minutes, blasting a stream of water 15 to 20 meters into the air.
+Next, you'll visit the Haukadalur geothermal area, home to the great Geysir.
+The English word "geyser" comes from this powerful geyser, though it now lies dormant.
+Strokkur, however, the area's most powerful geyser, erupts every five to ten minutes, blasting a stream of water 49-66 ft (15-20m) into the air.

-Your third stop of the day is the enormous Gullfoss waterfall, which is one of Iceland’s most iconic and beloved sites, and where the Game of Thrones team captured stock footage for future use.
+Your third stop of the day is the enormous Gullfoss waterfall, which is one of Iceland's most iconic and beloved sites and where the Game of Thrones team captured stock footage for future use.
 Witness the power of nature as the falls thunder into a misty basin.
-The canyon walls on both sides of the waterfall reach up to 70 metres and descend into the Gullfossgjúfur canyon.
+The canyon walls on both sides of the waterfall reach up to 230 ft (70m) and descend into the Gullfossgjúfur canyon.

 At Gullfoss, you can opt for an adrenaline-inducing snowmobile ride on the nearby Langjökull glacier.
 It is a surefire way to make the day brighter.

 Alternatively, you can choose to spend your evening visiting the spectacular Fagradalsfjall volcano, which is currently erupting on the Reykjanes Peninsula.
 This 5-hour-long hiking excursion will provide you with an unforgettable, once-in-a-lifetime perspective of this primordial phenomenon.